midhunkalarikkal/FullDomain/Notes/js.md

 `Functional programming`
 -------------------------
-A programming paradigm that treats computation as the evaluation of mathematical functions, avoiding changing-state and mutable data.
+Functional programming is a programming paradigm where you build software by composing and applying pure functions, avoiding changing state and mutable data.

 `Higher order function`
 ------------------------